Updated observational constraints on $\phi$CDM dynamical dark energy cosmological models: Conclusion

 \section{Conclusion}

 We have tested the spatially flat dynamical dark energy $\phi$CDM($+A_L$) cosmological model, without and with a variable lensing consistency parameter $A_L$, with different combinations of CMB and non-CMB data.
 We find that the scalar field parameter $\alpha$, which governs dark energy dynamics, is more tightly constrained by non-CMB data than by CMB data alone.
-For the largest data set we use, P18+lensing+non-CMB data, we obtain $\alpha = 0.055 \pm 0.041$ ($\alpha <0.133$, 95\% upper limit) in the $\phi$CDM model and $\alpha = 0.095 \pm 0.056$ ($\alpha < 0.196$, 95\% upper limit) in the $\phi$CDM+$A_L$ model, both of which are consistent with a cosmological constant ($\alpha=0$), but allow mild quintessence-like dark energy dynamics at $1.3\sigma$ and $1.7\sigma$.
+Since the non-CMB data results and the P18+lensing data results are compatible at better than $3\sigma$ we can use these data together in a joint analysis.
+From an analysis of this largest of the data sets we use, P18+lensing+non-CMB data, we obtain $\alpha = 0.055 \pm 0.041$ ($\alpha <0.133$, 95\% upper limit) in the $\phi$CDM model and $\alpha = 0.095 \pm 0.056$ ($\alpha < 0.196$, 95\% upper limit) in the $\phi$CDM+$A_L$ model, both of which are consistent with a cosmological constant ($\alpha=0$), but allow mild quintessence-like dark energy dynamics at $1.3\sigma$ and $1.7\sigma$.
+We again note that unlike what we find in the XCDM, $w_0w_a$CDM, and $w(z)$CDM parameterizations analyzed with the same data compilation used here, \cite{deCruzPerez:2024abc, Park:2024pew, Park:2025azv} in the $\phi$CDM model when $A_L$ is allowed to vary and be measured from these data the support for dark energy dynamics increases, compared to the $A_L = 1$ case.

 The estimated Hubble constant is $H_0=67.55_{-0.46}^{+0.53}$ km s$^{-1}$ Mpc$^{-1}$ from P18+lensing+non-CMB data in the $\phi$CDM model, consistent with median statistics and some local determinations, but in tension with other local determinations.
 The constraints for the non-relativistic matter density and the clustering amplitude ($\Omega_m = 0.3096 \pm 0.0055$, $\sigma_8 = 0.8013_{-0.0067}^{+0.0077}$) in the flat $\phi$CDM model are statistically consistent with those in the $\Lambda$CDM model.
 Allowing the CMB lensing amplitude consistency parameter $A_L$ to vary reduces tensions between CMB data and non-CMB data constraints, although we find $A_L = 1.105 \pm 0.037$, $2.8\sigma$ higher than unity, consistent with the excess smoothing seen in Planck data.